swo/16s-book/manuscript/sec03.md

     biologically relevant stuff.
 There is some freedom about the order in which they can be done.

-    -   *Removing* (or “trimming”) *primers*.
+    -   *Removing* (or "trimming") *primers*.
 The primers are a man-made thing.
-If there was a mismatch between the primer and the DNA of interest, you’ll only see the primer.
+If there was a mismatch between the primer and the DNA of interest, you'll only see the primer.
 We therefore chop it off.

-    -   *Quality filter* (or “trim”) reads.
+    -   *Quality filter* (or "trim") reads.
 For every nucleotide in every read, the sequencer gives some indication of its assuredness that that base is the thing it says it is.
 This assuredness is called *quality*: if a base has high quality, you